Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 So I earned my degree in music from the University of North Texas.
 I and a guitarist friend formed a band with some guys with similar musical taste.
 We spent more than three years playing sporadically and struggling to keep the band together.
 When the band disintegrated for the last time, I was left with the sound system and the debt.

 I refer to these years as my "starving musician period".

 Eventually all the musical doors closed completely, I became highly disillusioned, and quit music entirely.
 About ten years later, I began playing again, but at my church.
 Music had returned to my life, but in a new frame.

 In 2013 the first Gregorian Rock album was released.
-Today I'm in the process of releasing my third album, "Fire".
+My third album, "Fire", has just come out.

 Although keyboards are my main instruments, I also play a WX7 midi wind controller (an electronic wind instrument - EWI) and Chapman Stick.